sigsum/sigsum/named-policy.md

 - The log must be witnessed by all the witnesses needed for our policy.

-- The log must be configured to request cosignatures from witnesses every 10 seconds.
+- The log must be configured to request cosignatures from witnesses at least once every 10 seconds.

 - If the log applies rate limiting then each submitter must be allowed to perform at least X (TODO) submissions per hour.